First Time Puppy? Know What to Expect and Prepare

-There is a lot of advice online about what you should get for your puppy, and most of it includes a lot of money for unnecessary stuff.
+There is a lot of advice online about what you should get for your puppy, and most of it includes a lot of money for unnecessary items.
 For example you don’t need to buy a puppy blanket.
 If you are able to stay warm at home, your puppy will have no problems with cold.
 If you find your puppy feeling cold you will work it out better that buying an overpriced puppy blanket from the pet store.
-Give them an old sweater.
+For example, give them an old sweater.

 If tomorrow is the day your new dog comes home get these:

-- FOOD.
+- Food.
 I searched the whole internet about this before I got my first dog.
-I burnt my mind.
-Note that there are no standards here.
 If you ask 20 experts you will likely get 20 different answers.
 What is good food for my dog might be less good for yours.
 A suitable diet (raw/dry/cooked meals) for my dog can be detrimental (I have seen it) for yours.
-I went from a super premium dog food to a less premium one and it sat better with Aria.
+I went from a super premium dog food to a less premium one and it sat better with my dog.
 So, don’t fall right away for the grain-free, super holistic, human-grade, organic, best food in the market.
-You might have to change a brand or two until you find the one.
+You might have to change a brand or two before you find the one.
 One is for sure, your new dog will need good food soon after they come in.
 This will warm their heart.

 - A nice bed.
 Give your dog some personal space.
-A bed, a corner, their space.
+A bed, a corner that will be theirs.
 You don’t need to buy those overpriced beds for dogs.
 Be creative.
 Find old pillows and cushions and create a cozy corner.
 Old cushions are a better start if you expect a puppy that likes to rip up fluffy stuff and pees everywhere.

 - 2 Bowls.
 For food and water.

 - Toys.
 Puppies are either asleep or playful.
-Since you can’t constantly be there to play with them, give them some interesting and fun toys to keep them busy.
+Since we can’t constantly be there to play with them, they need some interesting and fun toys to keep them busy.
 Chewing toys are the best.

 - Harness and leash.
-Don’t spend much because your dog(s) will need new equipment as they grow fast.
+Don’t spend much here because your dog(s) will need new equipment as they grow bigger.